 Have you considered running HOA board meetings virtually for some members unable to be there in person?
-Using a conference call service or screen sharing tool with your HOA meetings can allow you to hold meetings and make decisions whether your board members are physically present or not.
+Using a instant conference call service or screen sharing tool with your HOA meetings can allow you to hold meetings and make decisions about whether your board members are physically present or not.

-Of course there are certain rules and regulations that your legal counsel or property management company can help you navigate, but you must ensure that your meetings comply by your own bylaws and the legal regulations of your state.
+Of course, there are certain rules and regulations that your legal counsel or property management company can help you navigate, but you must ensure that your meetings comply by your own bylaws and the legal regulations of your state.

 Questions to consider:

 In most places, the answer is yes.
 Make sure to give proper notice to members who will be joining by conference call and provide meeting details well in advance.

 Most states also require that a physical meeting place be available to any board members in addition to the conference line and that at least one board member be present at the physical meeting site.

 Also, groups should use a speakerphone so that all members can hear each other to comply with open meeting rules.
 In these cases, a mobile phone on speaker likely won’t cut it.